OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

          */
          files?: {
             /**
-             * Path segment for sub-folder within the user's OneDrive.
+             * Path segment for sub-folder within the user's OneDrive for business.
              * @example
              *  'Pictures'
              * @example